nina-weng/Bayesian-Models-of-Audiovisual-Integration-in-Speech-Perception/README.md

       * not like the A method, we don't need to fit the model again (from what I understand).
 Instead, we only sampled from the distribution, and then compute the proportions and take the inversed value for Gaussian coordinate
       * This is for examining whether the distribution is Gaussian or not
       * question: what is the noise
+      * *updated: error bar
 2. Try with only neg log for fusion.
 3. Increase or decrease the sample size unit and see what is the threshold for distinguish the two models

+(updated on 6.15)

+4. statistics on 16 testers

+   for each tester, run one experiment from BCI and JPM samples, and compute the p-value for the hypothesis that one model wins.

+   do this for 100 trails.